demispatti/nicescrollr/README.md

 == Konwn Issues ==
 The backtop-button on the backend does not yet work with firefox.
-This will be fixed in the next release.
+This will be fixed in the next release

 == Changelog ==

+= Version 0.4.0 =
+1. Minor bug fixes
+2. Minor code optimisations

 = Version 0.3.0 =
 1. Updated the user interface, all options are available again